-item Keys Status Function Additional specs 11 Info Mandatory This key gives access to the receiver's proprietary present and following SI information.
-12 EPG Mandatory This key gives access to the Electronic Program Guide.
+item Keys Status Function Additional specs 12 EPG Mandatory This key gives access to the Electronic Program Guide.
 The labelling has to be decided by the manufacturer.
 13 Арр Optional This receiver's proprietary key gives access to the list of MHP application that is related to video services.
 The labelling has to be decided by the manufacturer.
+If such physical key is not present, the same function SHALL be implemented through some other proprietary keys or menus.
 14 List Optional This key gives access to the receiver's service list Audio/video, audio only services and stand alone interactive services (see § 7.2.5.1).
-15 Audio Optional This key allows the viewer to choose among different audio.
-16 Sub Optional This key allows the viewer to visualize subtitling.
-Shall give access to DVB subtitling.
-Should also give access to Teletext subtitling when it is sole present
+15 Audio Optional This key allows the viewer to choose among different audio tracks/languages.
+If such physical key is not present, the same function SHALL be implemented through some other proprietary keys or menus.
+If such key is present and it is pressed while IP A/V content is playing and no broadcast A/V content is playing, it SHALL NOT display information related to the event on the broadcast channel.
+It SHALL either be made available to interactive applications with the code VK_AUDIO or it SHALL be inhibited.
+16 Sub Optional This key allows the viewer to activate/deactivate presentation of subtitles and to select among different languages, when available.
+See Subtitling specs in §8.1.3 If such physical key is not present, the same function SHALL be implemented through some other proprietary keys or menus.
+If such key is such key is present and it is pressed while IP A/V content is playing and no broadcast A/V content is playing, it SHALL NOT display information related to the event on the broadcast channel.
+It SHALL either be made available to interactive applications with the code VK_SUB or it SHALL be inhibited